Call for Abstract

 - Track 10-7Nutritional Powders and Supplements

-The therapeutic essentials for treating obesity are diet, exercise, and lifestyle modification that reduce energy intake and increase energy expenditure.
-Pharmacotherapy, Appetite suppressants, Orlistat, Surgery and healthy Dietary Supplements are some of them.
+The Main therapeutic essential used for treating obesity is proper diet & physical exercise, and healthy lifestyle modification which decrease energy intake & increase expenditure energy.
+Pharmacotherapy, Appetite suppressants, Orlistat, Surgery and healthy Dietary Supplements are some of the common treatment used in reducing obesity.

 - Track 11-1Morbid Obesity Treatment